SpeedyWeather/SpeedyWeather.jl/docs/src/spectral_transform.md

 with ``l_{max} = m_{max} = 31``.
 Note that the degree ``l`` and order ``m`` are mathematically 0-based, such that the corresponding coefficient matrix is of size 32x32.

-Using triangular truncation, there are constraints on the corresponding grid resolution.
+Using triangular truncation[^9], there are constraints on the corresponding grid resolution.
 Let `nlon`, `nlat` be the number of longitudes, latitudes on a regular Gaussian grid.
 Then spectral and grid resolution have to be chosen such that

 - ``nlon \geq 3l_{max}+1``